Masses of Purely Top-Quark Bound States: Toponium and the Triply-Top Baryon: QCD Sum-Rule Mass Analysis

 respectively.
-This mass deficit reflects the presence of strong quantum correlations within the $t\bar{t}$ system.
-In the quantum-field picture, these correlations may be interpreted as possible manifestations of spin–spin entanglement between the top and anti-top quarks, which could play a role in enhancing the dynamical stability of the bound state.
-Such effects, if confirmed, would represent a distinctive quantum feature of the toponium system.
+This mass deficit may reflect the presence of strong quantum correlations within the $t\bar{t}$ system.
 In contrast to the two-body toponium states, the triply-top baryon ($\Omega_{ttt}$) is a three-quark system that must satisfy the color-singlet constraint, stabilized by strong inter-quark interactions.
 While the calculated central mass, $m_{\Omega_{ttt}} = 517.81{}^{+1.82}_{-1.88}\,\mathrm{GeV}$, slightly exceeds the sum of the constituent top-quark masses, $\sum m_t = 517.68{}^{+0.93}_{-0.93}\,\mathrm{GeV}$, the lower bound of the uncertainty range falls below this threshold.
 This behavior should not be interpreted as a physically negative binding energy, but rather as a reflection of the intrinsic uncertainties of the QCD sum-rule framework, including variations of the Borel mass and continuum threshold parameters.
-From a qualitative standpoint, one may speculate that quantum correlations or multi-body entanglement among the three top quarks could play a role in maintaining the internal colorless configuration and stabilizing the baryonic state, although a more detailed theoretical and experimental investigation is required to clarify these effects.
+From a qualitative standpoint, one may speculate that quantum correlations among the three top quarks could play a role in maintaining the internal colorless configuration and stabilizing the baryonic state, although a more detailed theoretical and experimental investigation is required to clarify these effects. .
 The CMS collaboration has recently reported an excess of events near the $t\bar{t}$ threshold in final states with two charged leptons and multiple jets, using proton–proton collision data at $\sqrt{s}=13~\mathrm{TeV}$ corresponding to an integrated luminosity of 138 fb$^{-1}$ \cite{CMS:2025kzt}.
 This excess, observed with a statistical significance exceeding $5\sigma$, was interpreted as evidence for a quasi-bound pseudoscalar toponium state (${{}^1\mathrm{S}_0^{[1]}}$).
 The measured cross section relative to the fixed-order pQCD prediction is $8.8^{+1.2}_{-1.4}$ pb.
 No direct mass measurement of the pseudoscalar toponium was provided, though these results offer valuable guidance for theoretical studies.
 In parallel with the CMS results, the ATLAS Collaboration performed an independent and complementary analysis of $t\bar{t}$ production near the kinematic threshold using 140 fb$^{-1}$ of proton–proton collision data at $\sqrt{s}=13$ TeV.
 The study focused on dileptonic final states with multiple jets and compared the observed invariant-mass spectrum to both a baseline perturbative QCD prediction and an extended model incorporating simulations of colour-singlet quasi-bound state formation.
 A statistically significant excess of events was observed over the baseline expectation, with a significance of 7.7 standard deviations, consistent with the production of an S-wave colour-singlet quasi-bound $t\bar{t}$ state as predicted by non-relativistic QCD.
 The corresponding excess cross section was measured to be $9.0 \pm 1.3$ pb, further supporting the interpretation of near-threshold dynamics beyond pure perturbative descriptions.
 To facilitate a comprehensive comparison in light of recent $t\bar{t}$ measurements, Table \ref{comparison_results} presents the mass estimates for $\eta_t$, $\psi_t$, and $\Omega_{ttt}$ from various theoretical studies, demonstrating notable consistency within the reported uncertainties.
 This overall agreement further reinforces the reliability of the present analysis.